-Follow these steps to stop your music after specific number of slides in PowerPoint 2013:
+Follow these steps to play your audio clip across a specific sequence of slides in PowerPoint 2016 for Windows:

 - Now, select the audio icon in the center of your slide, as shown in Figure 1, below.
 Doing so activates the two contextual Audio Tools tabs in the Ribbon.
 These two tabs are Format and Playback.
 Click the Playback tab to activate it, as shown highlighted in blue within Figure 1.

 Figure 1: Audio Tools Playback tab selected within the Ribbon